xiam/luminos/README.md

 See the [project's page][5] for documentation, tips and tricks.

-## License
+## Licenses and acknowledgements

-Luminos is released under the MIT License:
+Luminos is released under the MIT License.

 > Copyright (c) 2012-2013 José Carlos Nieto, https://menteslibres.net/luminos
 >